twhume/numbo/README.md

 Tidy-ups/small improvements

 * remove redundant (do) per https://www.quora.com/Why-and-when-should-I-use-the-do-expression-in-Clojure-instead-of-just-writing-multiple-expressions-sequentially
-* Allow provision of a random seed to make entire runs reproducible
 * work out how to make scroll bars appear on canvas
 * In pn/activate-node, take into account the weights of nodes
 * Rationale wm/new-node and cl/new-codelet - are they eerily similar?